particle-iot/docs/src/content/support/troubleshooting/common-questions.md

 * Issue `particle serial identify` from the [particle CLI](/guide/tools-and-features/cli) and it should return the deviceID.

+* There are many more options available in [the device ID FAQ](https://docs.particle.io/faq/particle-devices/finding-device-id/).

 {{#if core}}
 ## Troubleshoot LED Color on the Core